 The pandemic, however, means that companies are being forced to conduct full-scale work-from-home experiments.
 And a large proportion of them will likely continue to use them, even when the public health crisis comes to an end.

 When that happens, demand in the already-beleaguered office rental market may see even further declines.
 Rental sales of commercial offices were already down 10 to 25 percent on where the industry hoped they would be in the run-up to 2020.
-Now it seems like things will get worse.
+Now it seems like things will get worse for property investment.

 The Switch To Park Home Investing Is Going To Accelerate

 The reason for this has to do with the costs renters face when they move home.
-Experts estimate that switching units costs the average park home owner somewhere between $10,000 and $15,000 in fees, massively disincentivizing the move.
+Experts estimate that switching units cost the average park homeowner somewhere between $10,000 and $15,000 in fees, massively disincentivizing the move.
 For landlords, this is excellent news because it means a much more stable source of income.

 Low Interest Rates Could Drive Residential Property Higher

 Typically in a recession, you would expect prices to fall across the board, but that doesn’t seem to be the case when it comes to residential property – at least not this time around.

 Central banks, including the Federal Reserve, have cut interest rates to their lowest levels since the global financial crisis.
 The falling cost of borrowing means that people will be able to take on more debt.
 And if they can do that, then property owners will sell them for a higher price.